LifelagCheats/DataDasher/README.md

 ## Contribution Guidelines
 Contributions are welcome!
-If you’re interested in helping improve ExeialRR, please consider the following:
+If you’re interested in helping improve DataDasher, please consider the following:
 - Check the issues tab for current tasks.
 - Fork the repository and create a pull request.
 - Share your feedback and suggestions.